 Buying USA-made products and exploring ways to incorporate zero-waste practices into your lifestyle are also constructive ways to start living more sustainably with your pet.
-Donating gently used pet items to local animal rescues or clinics in need, bartering for pet items on your local Buy Nothing Facebook group, or even searching for the perfect vintage pet item on Etsy, Ebay, or Craigslist are also great ways to lower the demand for brand-new pet gear that puts a strain on environmental resources.
+Donating gently used pet items to local animal rescues or clinics in need, bartering for pet items on your local Buy Nothing Facebook group, or even searching for the perfect vintage pet item on Etsy, Ebay, or Craigslist are also ways to lower the demand for brand-new pet gear that puts a strain on environmental resources.

 In our consumer-centric society, the same rules apply when purchasing goods for pets or people: buying in bulk, using reusable bags, and shopping on foot, by bike, or public transportation can all reduce your carbon footprint.